Castle of Mytilene

+Geography

 The Mytilene castle fortress sits on a hill between the city’s northern and southern ports.
 From the writing of Homer, the island of Lesbos has been an organized city since 1054 BC.
 The early harbor of Mytilene was united during ancient times with a channel 700 meters long and 30 meters wide.
 The Greek word Εύριπος or Euripus is a commonly used term when referring to a strait.
 The strait allowed ancient 3 rower or more sail boats called Trireme.
 The boats that passed were 34 meters and had depth of 4 meters.
 The castle at this point was east of the island.
 Castle island was inhabited by people.

 The areas of the city that were densely populated connected the two bodies of land with marble bridges, one of which can still be seen under a modern building.
 They usually followed a curved line.
 The straight begin at the old market called Epano Skala.
 It was also close to Metropolis Street and ended at the Southern Harbor.
 One could argue that the channel transversed what is now called Ermoo Street.
 By the 16th century, if not earlier, the channel was filled in.